dougeby/IntuneDocs/intune/identity-protection-configure.md

    - **Use a Trusted Platform Module (TPM)**.
 A TPM chip provides an additional layer of data security.
 Choose one of the following values:
 	 - **Enable**.
 Only devices with an accessible TPM can provision Windows Hello for Business.
 	 - **Not configured**.
-All devices can provision Windows Hellow for Business, even if there is not a usable TPM.
-Devices will first try to use a TPM.
-If a TPMis unavailable, devices can use software encryption.
+All devices can provision Windows Hello for Business, even when there's no usable TPM.
+Devices will first try to use a TPM, but if one is unavailable, devices can use software encryption.

    - **Allow biometric authentication**.
 Enables biometric authentication, such as facial recognition or fingerprint, as an alternative to a PIN for Windows Hello for Business.
 Users must still configure a work PIN in case biometric authentication fails.
 Choose from: